BYLAWS OF THE

 8.1 NOMINATION AND SELECTION OF COUNCIL MEMBERS

 The chairman of the Council is to be elected by a two-thirds (2/3) secret ballot of the Council.
 If after three (3) ballots no candidate is elected, the top two (2), or more where a tie exists for the first and/or second position, candidates will be balloted on and the chairman shall be elected by a simple majority of the Council.
-Any Council member is eligible to serve as chairman unless that member is also president.
-Subject to the Council's right to replace the chairman as specified in part (5), below, after his election the chairman shall serve for a term of two (2) years provided he remains a member of the Council of Elders.
+Any Council member is eligible to serve as chairman.
+Subject to the Council's right to replace the chairman as specified in part (5), below, after his election the chairman shall serve for a term of two (2) years provided he remains a member of the Council.
 He will be deemed as still remaining the chairman hereunder if he is nominated and re-elected to the Council during his term as chairman.
-A chairman shall serve until replaced and may be re-elected, however, no chairman can serve more than two (2) consecutive terms.
-A regular meeting of the current Council of Elders shall take place within two (2) days of the closure of the annual meeting of the General Conference of Elders.
+No chairman can serve more than two (2) terms consecutively.
+A regular meeting of the current Council shall take place within two (2) days of the closure of the annual meeting of the General Conference.
 In the year in which the terms of office of the chairman and the deputy chairman expire, such terms shall expire at the conclusion of this regular meeting of the Council.
-The first meeting of the newly elected Council shall convene immediately after the regular meeting of the previous Council is closed.
+The first meeting of the newly elected Council shall convene immediately after the regular meeting of the previous Council is adjourned.
 The election for the offices of chairman and deputy chairman shall be the first and only order of business at the meeting of the newly elected Council.
 The secretary shall open the meeting and conduct the elections.
-The two (2)-year terms of office of the newly elected or reelected chairman and deputy chairman shall commence as soon as the ballot is declared.
-The newly elected or reelected chairman shall then take the chair and close the meeting.
+The two (2)-year terms of the newly elected or reelected chairman and deputy chairman shall commence as soon as the ballot is declared.
+The newly elected or reelected chairman shall then take the chair and adjourn the meeting.
 If a chairman should resign, die, or be replaced during his two (2)-year term, another chairman will be selected following the procedure in this Bylaw.
 The new chairman will then serve out the remainder of the two (2)-year term of the chairman being replaced.
 The chairman of the Council shall:

 (1) Preside at all meetings of the General Conference and Council.